rafewenger/cse2122/lecture/fileIO.markdown

       exit(10);
     }
 {% endhighlight %}
+The error message is written to **cerr** not **cout**.
+File stream **cerr** is similar to **cout** and is intended for error messages.
+The command **exit** exits the program.
+The number *10* is a return code for use by any other program which called this program.
+Returning any number other than *0* indicates an error, in this case an error opening the file.
+Complicated programs can have many different reasons for exiting.
+Returning different return codes based on the different exit points helps other programs determine how to handle the error.

 We write to the file in the same way that we write to the terminal using **cout**.